hphelion/documentation/devplatform/1.2/windows/windows_overview.md

 ## SQL Server Support {#sql}

 The Helion Development Platform 1.2 supports SQL Server Express 2012 and SQL Server Express 2014.
 SQL Server support is enabled by creating a SQL Server service using the SQL Server broker.
 Each application that binds to the SQL Server service will create a new database and service credentials.
-The service credentials get created and can be accessed either from the <code>web.config</code> file, or programatically through the <code>VCAP_SERVICES</code> environment variable.
+The service credentials get created and can be accessed either from the <code>web.config</code> file, or programmatically through the <code>VCAP_SERVICES</code> environment variable.

 ## Windows Tools {#tools}